Winners and losers of the second GOP presidential debate

 Tim Scott

-Sen. Tim Scott (R-S.C.) has staked his candidacy on the idea that voters want a politician who embraces hope and optimism as opposed to fear and vitriol.
+Scott has staked his candidacy on the idea that voters want a politician who embraces hope and optimism as opposed to fear and vitriol.
 So it was notable that Scott used Wednesday’s event to attack some of his opponents.

-The pivot suggests that Scott is looking to do away with his “nice guy” image as he fails to catch fire in the polls.
-A recent CNN/University of New Hampshire poll found him trailing at sixth place with six-percent support, behind Trump, DeSantis and others.
+The pivot suggests Scott is looking to do away with his “nice guy” image as he fails to catch fire in the polls.
+A recent CNN/University of New Hampshire poll found him trailing at sixth place with 6 percent support, behind Trump, DeSantis and others.

 Yet Scott failed to land any knockout blows.
 Haley easily batted away his attacks, even taunting him at one point.
 And Scott tended to get drowned out by his other rivals, even as he stepped up his offensive.